 The in-depth study of a single theme, movement, or author in German literature.
-May be taken more than once, provided topics vary.
-Prerequisite: GERM 3301 or the equivalent.
+May be taken more than once,

 GERM-4-90 Reading and Conference

 Individual work under faculty supervision in areas not covered by other courses.
 Prerequisites: 6 upper division hours in German and consent of department chair.